Josh-Karp/taskflow-docker/README.md

 # Taskflow-docker

 This repository contains the necessary files to dockerise Taskflow, an Odoo based ERP system.
-With these files, you can easily run Taskflow in a Docker container, making it easy to install and manage.
+With these files, you can easily run Taskflow in a Docker container, making it easy to install and manage during development.

-## Installation
+# Installation

 1. Install Docker:
   - On Windows: